Interferential Current Stimulation for the Treatment of Pain

 DESCRIPTION

-Interferential current stimulation (ICS) is a type of electrical stimulation that uses paired electrodes of 2 independent circuits carrying high-frequency (4,000 Hz) and medium-frequency (150 Hz) alternating currents.
+Interferential current stimulation (IFCS) is a type of electrical stimulation that uses paired electrodes of two independent circuits carrying high-frequency (4,000 Hz) and medium-frequency (150 Hz) alternating currents.
 The superficial electrodes are aligned on the skin around the affected area.
-ICS has been investigated as a technique to reduce pain, improve range of motion (ROM), or promote local healing following various tissue injuries.
 There are no standardized protocols for the use of interferential current therapy.
 The therapy may vary according to the frequency of stimulation, the pulse duration, treatment time, and electrode-placement technique.

 POLICY